Graduate Diploma in Sport and Exercise Science

 This programme may lead into postgraduate study including a Master of Science (Sport and Exercise Science).

-The Graduate Diploma is comprised of 1 compulsory and 7 elective modules totalling a minimum of 120 credits.
-Each candidate's final module selection must be signed-off by the programme co-ordinator, prior to enrolment.
+This graduate diploma is comprised of one compulsory and seven elective modules totalling a minimum of 120 credits.
+Each candidate's final module selection must be signed-off by our programme coordinator, prior to enrolment.

 View programme modules